In a Nutshell:

 This is one of the best reclining models on the market today.
 As mentioned in the previous section here in our Drive SSP20RBDDA review, reclining wheelchairs are very much a niche product.

-It is either you’re keenly interested in something like this or not interested at all.
-If this is the kind of chair you want, then this model is highly recommended.
-For the average user, though, we can only give this one a provisional recommendation.
+Either you’re keenly interested in something like this or not interested at all.
+If this is the kind of chair you want, this model is highly recommended.
+However, we can only give this one a provisional recommendation for the average user.

 If you’re at all on the fence about getting a reclining wheelchair, think carefully before committing to the purchase.